 “By misidentifying the roots of the current calendar, reformers fail to grapple with the fact that the same factors — budget crunches, demands for time off, concerns about over stressing students — still exist today.
 And absent addressing them, efforts to change the school year are likely to fail.”
 “The myth behind summer break and the challenge it creates for school reformers,” Washington Post, September 4, 2018.

-Having worked in public schools, served as a former school district attorney, and now as a Partner at a law firm dedicated to education matters, I recommend changes to the school year because there are a few recurring issues at play in almost all of the legal disputes that originate in schools.
-For example, behind many instances of bullying or sexual harassment, there is at least one staff member who was overwhelmed or burned out at their job and was unable to give a student the attention he or she needed in a moment of crisis.
+Having worked in public schools, served as a former school district attorney, and now as a Partner at a law firm dedicated to education matters, I recommend changes to the school year because there are a few recurring issues at play in almost all of the legal disputes that originate in a school.
+For example, behind many instances of bullying or sexual harassment, there is almost always at least one staff member who was overwhelmed or burned out at their job and was unable to give a student the attention he or she needed in a moment of crisis.
 Cedar Law’s practice has consistently seen the following issues cause our clients and school districts significant suffering and loss across a wide range of legal matters we have handled: staff and student burnout, an inability to schedule interventions as summer arrives, and a lack of adequate funding and resources.
 Although no one solution will solve every problem in public education, there are reasons to believe that year-round education may have the potential to solve the most without monumental increases in spending.
 In fact, it is even possible year-round school would save districts money.

 Any school district attorney who deals with employment matters and human resource departments could (if attorney-client privilege were waived) tell hundreds of stories about exhausted and overworked educators making bad decisions that led to risk management losses (“You mean the teacher actually put soap in the kid’s mouth for swearing!?”).
 The marathon that is the existing school year takes a toll on both staff and students, and we see every issue from inadequate special education evaluations to reactionary discipline being contributed to by overwhelmed and overworked staff.
 Obviously, the same fatigue sets in for children as well.